 Social Emergency Medicine & Population Health

-Emergency Departments are the safety net for the healthcare system and are a safe haven for the community.
-Social Emergency Medicine uses the perspective of the ED to investigate societal patterns of health inequity, identify social needs contributing to disease, and develop solutions to decrease health disparities for vulnerable populations.
+Emergency Departments hold a unique position as the safety net for the healthcare system and the community.
+Social Emergency Medicine investigates societal patterns of health inequity and social needs that contribute to disease to develop solutions to decrease health disparities for vulnerable populations.

 Stanford is exploring interventions and programs that can address population health and policy.